Wok & Skillet

 bean thread noodles soaking in water for pad woon sen

-Stir well to combine the sauce ingredients.
+Stir to combine and set the sauce aside for now.

 pad woon sen sauce ingredients